-- Earthworks Partnership Programs (continued) For the years ended December 31, 2020 and 2019, Earthworks recognized \$6,626 and \$10,019, respectively, in agent fees that are included in other income in the accompanying statements of activities and served as the fiscal sponsor of the following projects: - o Arizona Mining Reform Coalition This project seeks to raise public awareness and protect indigenous sacred sites and recreational areas in the state of Arizona from irresponsible mineral development. - O ARO Working Group The ARO Working Group's mission is to activate an international network of experts and change-makers who are operating in various capacities on the issue of environmental liabilities.
-Earthworks' strategy is to reveal and leverage real-time insolvency in the oil and gas industry due to severely undervalued environmental liabilities and asset retirement obligations to force E&P companies to stop drilling new wells and building new infrastructure. - Beyond Extreme Energy includes people taking action to retire fossil fuels.
+- Earthworks Partnership Programs (continued) For the years ended December 31, 2021 and 2020, Earthworks recognized \$5,896 and \$6,626, respectively, in agent fees that are included in other income in the accompanying statements of activities and served as the fiscal sponsor of the following projects: - o Arizona Mining Reform Coalition This project seeks to raise public awareness and protect indigenous sacred sites and recreational areas in the state of Arizona from irresponsible mineral development. - O ARO Working Group The ARO Working Group's mission is to activate an international network of experts and change-makers who are operating in various capacities on the issue of environmental liabilities.
+Earthworks' strategy is to reveal and leverage real-time insolvency in the oil and gas industry due to severely undervalued environmental liabilities and asset retirement obligations to force E&P companies to stop drilling new wells and building new infrastructure. - O Beyond Extreme Energy includes people taking action to retire fossil fuels.
 Beyond Extreme Energy's immediate demand is for no new permits by the Federal Energy Regulatory Commission for fossil fuel infrastructure.
 Beyond Extreme Energy's vision is a world powered by consumer-controlled renewable energy. - Central Louisiana Coalition for a Clean and Healthy Environment was initiated to oppose the open burning of hazardous waste materials at the Clean Harbors Colfax, LLC facility located on Highway 471 in Colfax, Louisiana. - ShaleTest was initiated to collect environmental data around natural gas facilities, including natural gas drilling operations; to establish baseline air and water testing; to perform post drilling testing and comprehensive testing around natural gas processing facilities in areas where natural gas drilling is occurring throughout the United States; and to provide environmental testing to lower income families and neighborhoods that are affected by natural gas exploration.
+ShaleTest was dissolved in October 2020, and was not an active affiliate in 2021.